Cloud Foundry Application Basics¶

 Outbound IP Addresses

-MindSphere applications running on Cloud Foundry access the internet via a NAT gateway.
+Insights Hub applications are running on Cloud Foundry and access the internet via a NAT gateway.
 If these applications need to access your enterprise network, your inbound firewall must allow the NAT gateway's IP addresses:

 -